Healthy Dining Finder - About Healthy Dining Finder

 1. Entrées (or full meals) must include at least two of the following:

-• Lean Protein (skinless white meat poultry, fish, seafood, beef, pork, tofu, beans, eggs): At least 3 ounces meat, 1 egg equivalent, 1 ounce nuts/seeds/dry beans/peas (Lean as defined by FDA)
+• Lean Protein (skinless white meat poultry, fish, seafood, beef, pork, tofu, beans, eggs)

 Entrées (or full meals):